Undergraduate Student Academic Integrity Policy

-Both parties shall have the right to be assisted by advisers, who may be attorneys, and who may be present at hearings.
-The board chair must be notified in advance of the hearing who the advisers will be.
-The advisers may only consult and interact privately with their advisees, and may not address the board.
-Advisers who are disruptive to the process will be asked to leave the proceedings, and the matter will go forward absent their involvement.
+Both parties shall have the right to be assisted by advisors, who may be attorneys, and who may be present at hearings.
+The board chair must be notified in advance of the hearing who the advisors will be.
+The advisors may only consult and interact privately with their advisees, and may not address the board.
+Advisors who are disruptive to the process will be asked to leave the proceedings, and the matter will go forward absent their involvement.

 A written recommendation based on a preponderance of evidence, arrived at by majority vote, in which the facts and reasons for the recommendation are set forth shall be issued within 15 calendar days, after the close of the board proceedings.
-That report shall be sent to the provost and vice president for academic affairs, with copies to all parties, including the deans and the appropriate department chair.
+That report shall be sent to the Provost and Vice President for Academic Affairs, with copies to all parties, including the deans and the appropriate department chair.
 The copy to the accused will be sent certified mail, return receipt requested, and first class mail.
-Within 15 calendar days, the provost shall implement the recommendation of the board, or shall provide a written response containing his/her decision, and explaining to all parties his/her reasons for declining to implement the board's recommendation.
-In the event that the provost finds inadequacies in the record, the matter can be remanded back to the board for additional testimony.
+Within 15 calendar days, the Provost shall implement the recommendation of the board, or shall provide a written response containing their decision, and explaining to all parties their reasons for declining to implement the board's recommendation.
+In the event that the Provost finds inadequacies in the record, the matter can be remanded back to the board for additional testimony.

-Any party who fails without appropriate reason to appear at the hearing consents to the conduction of the hearing in his or her absence and for a final decision to be made based on the facts presented.
+Any party who fails without appropriate reason to appear at the hearing consents to the conduction of the hearing in their absence and for a final decision to be made based on the facts presented.

 The board retains the right to continue a hearing whenever necessary and appropriate.

-Either party may express its reaction in writing regarding the recommendation of the board to the provost or his/her designee within seven calendar days of receipt of the recommendation.
+Either party may express its reaction in writing regarding the recommendation of the board to the Provost or their designee within seven calendar days of receipt of the recommendation.
 If the seventh day falls on a weekend or holiday, the seventh day will be the first day that the University is open for business.
-Written submissions should be submitted to the provost.
-Any stay of sanction shall be granted only upon application to and at the sole discretion of the provost or his/her designee.
-The decision of the provost shall be final.
-If the penalty being levied is an "F" in the course, the provost will direct the registrar to enter the grade of "F" in the student's record.
+Written submissions should be submitted to the Provost.
+Any stay of sanction shall be granted only upon application to and at the sole discretion of the Provost or their designee.
+The decision of the Provost shall be final.
+If the penalty being levied is an "F" in the course, the Provost will direct the Registrar to enter the grade of "F" in the student's record.

 At the conclusion of the appeals process, a student may be exonerated or subject to any combination of the following range of penalties.
 If the student is found in violation of the Academic Integrity Policy, the board will not impose a penalty that is more severe than the one recommended by the faculty member for that infraction.
 The board shall have no knowledge of any record of previous acts of academic dishonesty when making its initial adjudication of the case.

-- Disciplinary probation: The student is informed in writing that he or she is being placed on disciplinary probation for a specific period of time.
+- Disciplinary probation: The student is informed in writing that they are being placed on disciplinary probation for a specific period of time.
 This action is a period of official censure.
 A probation action may specify any conditions with which the individual must comply or any privileges which may be withheld.
-Probation may include, but not be limited to, the loss of privilege to represent the University in official capacity including but not limited to varsity and nonvarsity intercollegiate events, plays, and holding office in campus government or related organizations.
-If at any time during his or her probationary period the student violates University regulations, he or she may be subject to further disciplinary action from the University up to and including expulsion from the University.
+Probation may include, but not be limited to, the loss of privilege to represent the University in official capacity including but not limited to varsity and non-varsity intercollegiate events, plays, and holding office in campus government or related organizations.
+If at any time during their probationary period the student violates University regulations, they may be subject to further disciplinary action from the University up to and including expulsion from the University.

-- Suspension: The student is informed in writing that he or she is being involuntarily suspended from the University for a designated period of time.
+- Suspension: The student is informed in writing that they are being involuntarily suspended from the University for a designated period of time.
 A student shall lose student status and may not attend classes, take exams, receive grades, or be on University property except for authorized University business during the suspension period.
-Authorized University business must be approved in advance by the provost and vice president for academic affairs or designee.
-After the designated period of time, the student must seek approval from the provost and vice president for academic affairs or designee to reapply to return through the Office of Admissions.
-The board may establish additional requirements which must be fulfilled to the satisfaction of the provost and vice president for academic affairs or designee prior to reinstatement.
-There will be no refunding of fees.
+Authorized University business must be approved in advance by the Provost and Vice President for Academic Affairs or designee.
+After the designated period of time, the student must seek approval from the Provost and Vice President for Academic Affairs or designee to reapply to return through the Office of Admissions.
+The board may establish additional requirements which must be fulfilled to the satisfaction of the Provost and Vice President for Academic Affairs or designee prior to reinstatement.
+There will be no adjusting of fees.
 The assignment of grades shall be in accordance with University policy.

-- Expulsion: The student is informed in writing that he or she is being expelled from the University.
+- Expulsion: The student is informed in writing that they are being expelled from the University.
 The action is one of involuntary separation from the University.
 The relationship between the student and this University is permanently terminated.
 The student is not permitted on University property.
-There will be no refunding of fees.
+There will be no adjusting of fees.
 The assignment of grades shall be in accordance with University policy.
 The fact of the expulsion and the reason for it will be entered upon the student's official transcript and upon all copies thereof.
 A student who has been expelled for academic dishonesty will not be awarded a degree from West Chester University.